foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/getting_started/hardware_requirement.rst

     * WiFi supports IEEE 802.11b/g/n and can be connected to the Internet website AWS IoT
     * Encryption with WPA/WPA2 - AES

-Not every peripheral is required for the embARC OSP examples.
-Choose peripherals according to your applications.
+Not every peripheral listed above is required for by embARC OSP examples.
+Choose peripherals according to your application's requirements.
 You can also add your own peripherals in the embARC OSP.

 Board Connections
 ###################